 In her experience, teleconsultations effectively address fertility concerns, answer questions, and provide information.
 She can also order tests, issue prescriptions, and schedule follow-up appointments.

-Access to SRHR Care
+Access to SRH Care

 Dr. Abou Ghannam explained that there remains a significant taboo surrounding sexual and reproductive health.
 Both in the clinic and online, patients often struggle to discuss their concerns about sexuality openly.